AkifCanDUMAN/WebProgrammingFinal/README.md

 Akif Can DUMAN COM20-B

-I wanted to make a pizza delivery site because I love making and eating pizza.
+I wanted to make a fastfood delivery site because I love making and eating fastfood.